goingdust/amplication/packages/amplication-storage-gateway/README.md

 # Amplication storage gateway

+Amplication storage gateway is the component that provides API to access files on the data file system.
+Used by the client to display source code.

 ## Environment Variables:
 | Environment | Description | Value       |
 | ----------- | ----------- | ----------- |